Jura comes to London

 Last month, I'm delighted to report, saw the first-ever Jura wine delegation in London.
 I do hope that the hundreds of wine merchants who tasted their way round the wines shown by 28 different vignerons at Chandos House will translate their interest into orders.
 I heard a few of them muttering that these Jura wines were 'frightfully expensive'.
 Jura wines typically retail for £12-20 a bottle and sometimes more.
 But the British wine trade seems quite happy to buy far more expensive French wines provided they carry posh, familiar names.
 The previous evening I had tasted a range of white burgundies retailing at £20-50 a bottle and I must say that I found the Jura whites much more exciting - and not just because of their novelty value.

 Perhaps partly because of the annual trade missions, Jura wines are currently the height of fashion in New York - even the pale red Poulsard grape that is seriously wacky.
 Nor is Juraphilia restricted to the US.
 A French sommelier, who had come over to London specially for the tasting because, he said, there is nothing like it in Paris, was wearing a T shirt he had had printed with the words 'Self Confessed Jura Evangelist'.
-It seems likely that my fellow wine writer and Purple Pager who specialises in Jura and goes by the wonderful name of Wink Lorch will have great success with her forthcoming, crowd-funded book on Jura wine.
+My fellow wine writer and Purple Pager who specialises in Jura and goes by the wonderful name of Wink Lorch will surely have well-deserved success with her forthcoming crowd-funded book on Jura wine.

 Perhaps people go nuts about Jura because the wines are so distinctive yet quite complicated.
 Having mastered the intricacies of the different grapes and styles, they feel they are jolly well going to prove that the effort was worthwhile.
 Wink was booked to give an introductory talk on Jura wines at the tasting.
 Never has so much been crammed into a 30-minute wine talk.
 She started off by dispelling myths I didn't even know I misbelieved.
 The soils are apparently not all Jurassic.
 Some are Triassic.
 The total area of vineyards in the region is only just greater than the area of vines round the village of Margaux, although they are spread throughout a region that is much more extensive.
 Their elevation, at 200 to 400 m above sea level, is about the same as the vineyards of Alsace, or the grands and premiers crus of the Côte d'Or in Burgundy.
 Jura is not a mountain region, she told us sternly.